synw/django-mqueue/README.md

 The only required field is `name`

-:two: **Monitored Model** : if you want a model to be automaticaly monitored you can inherit from `MonitoredModel`.
-This creates events via signals for all the inherited monitored models every time an instance is created or deleted.
+:two: **Monitored Models** : if you want a model to be automaticaly monitored you can inherit from these base models that create events via signals for all the inherited monitored models.

+`MonitoredModel` : records any instance creation and deletion:

    ```python
 from django.db import models